 Why you’ll love this recipe

 For me, frying chicken in the oven is one of the best ways to get crispy chicken without fuss and mess.
 It’s also a healthier alternative to deep frying.
-My family ADORES fried chicken thighs, so I love making this as a delicious alternative.
+My family ADORES fried chicken, so I love making this as a delicious alternative.

 - It’s super crispy.
 The flour cornstarch coating yields crunchy results even when the chicken is baked and not fried.
 Cornstarch is key- make sure you don’t skip it.